Who We Are

 - Michael Conner, Utility Attorney

 The Board meets every first and third Thursday of the month in our Administrative Board Room at 1540 N. Washington Street in Marion.
-Check our Utility Calendar for updated information on meetings.
+Check our Agenda & Meeting Minutes for updated information on meetings.

 Agenda & Meeting Minutes